 What Is It About Fish Oil That Makes It Special?

-Research suggests that fish oil can reduce inflammation and morning stiffness associated with inflammatory arthritis such as rheumatoid arthritis, ankylosing spondylitis, psoriatic arthritis, lupus and help control symptoms of osteoarthritis.
-As well as this long-term use of fish oil has been shown to reduce the reliance on non-steroidal anti-inflammatory drugs (NSAIDs) in some cases of arthritis.
-Which is significant as this can help decrease the risk of any of the side effects from taking these medicines.
+In Australia fish oil is one of the most commonly consumed supplements on the market and research suggests that taking fish oil can reduce inflammation and the morning stiffness associated with inflammatory arthritic conditions.
+Arthritic conditions such as rheumatoid arthritis, ankylosing spondylitis, psoriatic arthritis, lupus as well as helping control symptoms of osteoarthritis a condition commonly treated by physiotherapists.
+In some cases of arthritis long-term use of the supplement has been shown to reduce the reliance on non-steroidal anti-inflammatory drugs (NSAIDs).
+This is significant as reducing dependence on non-steroidal anti-inflammatory drugs can help decrease an individuals risk of developing any of the many side effects associated with taking these types of pharmaceutical medicines.

 What Are Fish Oils And How Do They Work To Reduce Symptoms Of Arthritis?

-Fish oils are simply oils found in the tissues of fish.
+Fish oil is simply the fat or oil that’s extracted from fish tissue.
 These oils contain a specific type of fat called omega-3.
-Our bodies cannot produce omega-3 fats meaning we must obtain them from our diet.
-Fish oil is an excellent source of omega-3 fatty acids including eicosapentaenoic acid (EPA) and decoxahexaenoic acid (DHA), these fatty acids block inflammatory cytokines and prostaglandins; they are converted by the body into powerful anti-inflammatory chemicals called resolvins.
-This may help to relieve joint pain and stiffness in a similar way to NSAIDs.
+As humans our bodies cannot produce omega-3 fats meaning we must obtain them from our diet and fish oil is an excellent source of omega-3 fatty acids.
+This includes eicosapentaenoic acid (EPA) and decoxahexaenoic acid (DHA) and these fatty acids block inflammatory cytokines and prostaglandins; they are converted by the body into powerful anti-inflammatory chemicals called resolvins.
+Through this action consuming EPA and DHA fatty acids may help to relieve joint pain and stiffness in a similar way to NSAIDs.

 - Studies show that EPA and DHA decrease several inflammatory markers